Nursing Registered Nurse Program

-Our Associate in Arts in Nursing Program is a two-year, full-time program offered in four consecutive semesters excluding summers.
-Brochure
+Our Associate in Science in Nursing is a two-year, full-time program offered in four consecutive semesters excluding summers.

 The Chabot Nursing Program received the Strong Workforce Gold Star for 2018 year.